jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 18. Using an OS of your choice, create 4 2 GB Virtual Disks.
 Create a [Btrfs RAID 10](https://btrfs.wiki.kernel.org/index.php/UseCases#How_do_I_create_a_RAID10_striped_mirror_in_Btrfs.3F "btrfs RAID 10") (mirror and stripe) on these four disks.
 Download one of the Ubuntu 18.04 ISO files onto your Btrfs partition.
 Using the [btrfs-replace command](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs-replace "btrfs-replace").
 Add a fifth virtual disk and replace device `/dev/sde` with the new virtual disk.

     a.
-Run the `btrfs filesystem show command` and capture the output
+Run the `btrfs filesystem show` command and capture the output.
     b.
-Using the UID of the btrfs device created in the previous step, add the mount point to the `/etc/fstab` and add the `nocowdata` attribute.
+Using the UID of the btrfs device created in the previous step, add the mount point to the `/etc/fstab` and add the `nodatacow` attribute.
 Mount point options are listed here: [btrfs mount-point options](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs(5) "btrfs mount-point options")

 19. Download a copy of Ubuntu 19.10 and when going through the installer, choose the [EXPERIMENTAL erase disk and use zfs](https://ubuntu.com/blog/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction "ZFS on Ubuntu Root").
 Once the install is complete, upon first login, execute the `sudo zpool status` command and capture the output.